Elsa García (gymnast): 2011

-Elsa worked together with the national team uniforms sponsor Leotardos Gilling and designed the training and competition leotards for the Mexico women national team leotards worn throughout 2011 to 2015.

 2012

 In January, Garcia competed at the London Prepares series in London, United Kingdom.
 She placed seventeenth in the all around competition with a score of 54.631.
 She injured her knee during warm-ups for the vault final.
 She said, "It was a hyperextension of the ligaments around the knee and connection between the bones, because as my knee went backward my bones crashed into each other.
 No surgery was needed, but I used a knee cast for a while and then pure rehab, slowly regaining mobility and strength."

 In May, Garcia competed at the Mexican Championships.
 "My performance was exactly as planned," she said.
 "It was the first competition after my injury so it was to get back in competition form but without doing very difficult skills — letting myself know that I was back in the game.
 (I did) only bars and beam with full difficulty skills, vault all I did were Yurchenko layouts and on floor I did my first two passes with my coach spotting me, and the rest were very simple tumbling passes."

 In June, Garcia won the all around competition at Mexico's National Olympiad with a score of 56.300.
 In event finals, she placed third on vault scoring 13.762, third on uneven bars scoring 13.075, first on balance beam scoring 14.200, and second on floor scoring 14.600.
 "I recently competed at our country's National Olympiad doing four full routines packed with almost every difficulty I will be showing in London," she said.
 "Hopefully just missing an upgrade to a double-twisting Yurchenko on vault and a Patterson dismount on beam."